- 22 Jan 2022 » Kafka notes

 Where should I host my photography portfolio?
 We discuss here the principles on which you can make your decision and the areas to consider for selecting your portfolio hosting provider.

 - 14 Mar 2017 » Eric S Raymond’s Unix Philosophy applied to design Cloud Architectures

 Eric Steven Raymond in his book, The Art of Unix Programming, wrote 17 rules of Unix philosophy.
 I find most of these rules very relevant for designing cloud architectures and has its application in the design thought process.

 - 08 Mar 2017 » Connecting to multiple AWS accounts using AWS CLI

-To connect to multiple AWS accounts using different IAM users, following are the AWS CLI configuration steps.
+AWS CLI configuration steps to connect to multiple AWS accounts using different IAM users.

 - 04 Mar 2017 » Jekyll blog hosted on Amazon S3

 Using Jekyll to build a blog and host the static site on S3.
 All the steps required to create the Jekyll blog locally, configuring AWS and then pushing it to AWS S3 for hosting.